-Under GLRI Action Plan IV, GLRI federal agencies and partners will continue to promote Great Lakes-based ecosystem education and stewardship for K-12 school students and community members (for example, courses at parks, nature centers, museums and zoos and aboard vessels) while investing in youth in disadvantaged and other communities with environmental justice concerns and school districts.
+Under GLRI Action Plan IV, GLRI federal agencies and partners will continue to promote Great Lakes-based ecosystem education and stewardship for K-12 school students and community members (for example, courses at parks, nature centers, museums and zoos and aboard vessels) while investing in youth in underserved communities and school districts.
 GLRI agencies and partners will continue to support activities centered on providing experience-based learning opportunities, with an emphasis on youth, and continue to develop Great Lakes-literate educators using the essential principles and fundamental concepts included in the Great Lakes Literacy curriculum.

-These activities will advance the overall goal of educating students and next generations to foster Great Lakes stewardship, promote conservation and expose and prepare underrepresented youth for higher education opportunities in natural
+These activities will advance the overall goal of educating students and next generations to foster Great Lakes stewardship, promote conservation and expose and prepare underrepresented youth for higher education opportunities in natural resource management.
+Where appropriate,

 A U.S. Fish and Wildlife Service biologist helps Michigan high school students identify fish during an introductory biological sampling program in a freshwater wetland at Detroit River International Wildlife Refuge.
-Photo credit: U.S. Fish and Wildlife Service
+Photo credit: U.S Fish and Wildlife Service activities will encourage opportunities to incorporate Indigenous Knowledge and cross-cultural learning.
+GLRI activities will also include evaluation of the effectiveness of education programs.